 Reminiscent of the relationship of King Street to Meeting Street in downtown Charleston, South Tryon Street, is more subdued than its busier sister, South Boulevard, but remains a thriving corridor of boutiques and local flavor nonetheless.
-And, akin to North Tryon Street in Uptown South Tryon is an important office address known throughout the region.
+And, akin to its older brother, North Tryon Street (in Uptown), it is an important office address known throughout the region.

-- 1 Existing conditions looking east at West Boulevard at South Tryon Street

-- 2 Conceptual illustration of South
+2 Conceptual illustration of South

 Tryon Street depicting the full build-out

 potential of the Wilmore Centennial

 Park surrounded by grand mixed-use

 buildings